A solid state emitter embedded in a microcavity under intense excitation: a variational master equation approach: I. INTRODUCTION

 \section{I. INTRODUCTION}

-Solid state emitters embedded in microcavities have become a new paradigm in cavity quantum electrodynamics (cavity-QED) \cite{murch2017cavity,yoshihara2017superconducting,forn2017ultrastrong}.
+Solid-state emitters embedded in microcavities have become a new paradigm in cavity quantum electrodynamics (cavity-QED) \cite{murch2017cavity,yoshihara2017superconducting,forn2017ultrastrong}.
 Recent developments in fabrication of semiconductor cavities serve a number of research fields, including quantum information processing, photonic circuits and quantum optics \cite{heo2017scheme,chiorescu2004coherent,Coles,Stockklauser,Dufferwiel}.
 Regarding the later, high quality cavities have been crucial for boosting the efficiency of single photon generators \cite{song2017ingaasp,ding2016demand,Unsleber}.

 For instance, some late experimental studies have focused on the resonant fluorescence of InGaAs quantum dots (QDs) grown inside of microcolumns, which have provided a clear demonstration of induced excitation \cite{Wang,ulrich2011dephasing,Hargart}.
-Thus, in systems with non-resonant laser-cavity coupling, the cavity mode is indirectly excited by the emission of photons from an artificial atom coupled to the acoustic phonon environment (phonon assisted cavity feeding) \cite{ates2009post, calic2011phonon}.
+Thus, in systems with non-resonant laser-cavity coupling, the cavity mode is indirectly excited by the emission of photons from an artificial atom coupled to the acoustic phonon environment (phonon assisted cavity feeding) \cite{ates2009post,calic2011phonon}.
 The inverse effect of non-resonant coupling, where the quantum emitter is excited by photons emitted from the cavity, has also been observed \cite{majumdar2011phonon}.

-D. McCutcheon et al. developed some years ago a variational master equation to describe the dynamics of a cavityless two-level system interacting with a boson environment, which was applied in the study of Rabi's rotations of a quantum dot \cite{mccutcheon2011general}.
-In particular, they found that the technique of variational master equation captures effects generally considered to be non-perturbative, such as multiphoton processes and renormalization of the Rabi frequency induced by the phonon bath; obtaining reliable results in regimes in which the weak and polaronic models fail.
+D. McCutcheon {\it et al.} developed some years ago a variational master equation to describe the dynamics of a cavityless two-level system interacting with a boson environment, which was applied in the study of Rabi's rotations of a quantum dot \cite{mccutcheon2011general}.
+They found that the technique of variational master equation captures effects generally considered non-perturbative, such as multiphoton processes and renormalization of the Rabi frequency induced by the phonon bath.
+By comparing their population dynamics results with path integral numerical calculations, the reliability of the variational approach in accounting for those non-perturbative effects in regimes in which the weak and polaronic models was verified.